The Prime Minister announced a six-month moratorium on residential and commercial evictions on Sunday night.

 - No ongoing or monthly fees, add offset for 0.10%

 Base criteria of: a $400,000 loan amount, variable, fixed, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
-However, the ‘Compare Home Loans’ table allows for calculations to made on variables as selected and input by the user.
+However, the ‘Compare Home Loans’ table allows for calculations to be made on variables as selected and input by the user.
 All products will list the LVR with the product and rate which are clearly published on the Product Provider’s web site.
 Monthly repayments, once the base criteria are altered by the user, will be based on the selected products’ advertised rates and determined by the loan amount, repayment type, loan term and LVR as input by the user/you. *The Comparison rate is based on a $150,000 loan over 25 years.
 Warning: this comparison rate is true only for this example and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.
-Rates correct as of January 22, 2022.
+Rates correct as of June 26, 2022.
 View disclaimer.

 Tenants and landlords who haven't been caused financial distress by the pandemic are still expected to honour the leases and rental agreements.